Chapter 9 : An ally

 “See you soon Draco” And she was gone.

 France had been amazing, as always.
-Friday afternoon found her and her parents having a last minute coffee at an open air shop by the Eiffel Tower, their favorite spot in town.
+And Friday afternoon, which arrived far too fast, found Sofia and her parents having a last minute coffee at an open air café by the Eiffel Tower, their favorite spot in town.

 Earlier on, as they visited a Wizarding community to the south of Paris, Sofia wondered around as her parents visited a bookstore.
 She had yet to buy Draco’s Christmas present, and she was running out of time.
 She could not think of what to buy him, which was making her very frustrated.
 Store after store, and nothing.
 She walked into the last one, about to give up entirely, when she saw it.

 Now, enjoying her last minutes in Paris, she was very pleased with herself and could not wait to see Draco that night.
 After arriving home, Sofia read Hermione’s letter in response to hers about the party.
 Hermione was almost as excited as Sofia about her date with Draco that night.
-She spent the rest of the night reading in her father’s library.
+After a quick shower, she spent the rest of the night reading in her father’s library.